Volunteers are vital to the AHSS.

 Just some of the positions held by volunteers are listed below to give you an idea of the range of options available.

-If you have some time and would like to get involved, please contact Lena, our Development Officer.
+If you have some time and would like to get involved, please contact Lena, our Administrator.

 Cases Panels provide excellent learning opportunities for students, particularly as no previous experience is required